 I don’t treat my advisees’ Cs or Ds as a reason to panic or threaten, I treat those as an opportunity to explore what is going on, and to refer students to some of the resources on campus like the OAA or the LAC.
 Please consider doing that as well.

 How does the grade situation impact students emotionally?
-Dr. James Raper and his staff of counselors see a lot of students each year with stress, anxiety, or concern about grades.
+Dr. James Raper says that the staff of the University Counseling Center sees a lot of students each year with stress, anxiety, or concern about grades.
 Some thoughts from Dr. Raper:

 “I think it is certainly important to work towards good grades in college.
 What is interesting about many college students, however, is that they tend to be supremely critical of themselves and their work while also believing that those around them are having an easy time of it (as they say: “winning at life”).